+The rear seats are equipped with adjustable head restraints.
 To raise the head restraint, pull upward on the head restraint.
-To lower the head restraint, press the push button, located at the base of the head restraint, and push downward on the head restraint
+To lower the head restraint, press the adjustment button, located on the base of the head restraint, and push downward on the head restraint.

-Push Button
+Adjustment Button